Ripper Wealth

 How is CGT calculated on investment property in Australia?

 CGT equals the sale price minus your cost base, less any applicable discount.
 The cost base includes your purchase price, improvements, and selling costs.
-For assets held 12 or more months bought before 12 May 2026, a 50% discount reduces the taxable gain.
-For established properties bought after that date, from 1 July 2027 only an inflation-adjusted cost base plus 30% minimum tax applies.
+For assets sold before 1 July 2027, a 50% discount reduces the taxable gain if held over 12 months.
+For assets sold on or after 1 July 2027, the gain is split at the property's market value at 1 July 2027: the pre-2027 portion uses the 50% discount, the post-2027 portion uses CPI-indexed cost base plus a 30% minimum tax.

 What costs can I include in my property cost base?